 Are you taking blood thinners and wondering why you feel colder than usual?
 If so, know that you’re not alone.
 Blood thinners have become a widely prescribed medication due to their ability to prevent severe health conditions such as stroke and heart attack.
 However, they can also have side effects that may make you feel cold or chilly.
+So Yes, blood thinners make you tired.
 In this blog post, we’ll explore the connection between blood thinners and feeling cold and what you need to know to keep yourself safe and comfortable.
 So grab a cozy blanket, settle in, and dive into the essential facts about blood thinners!

 The Relationship Between Blood Thinners and Coldness